 “Service before self is an important element in the mission state of The First Academy.”
 Yearly, TFA students have the opportunity to participate in missions projects across the world.
 Recent trips have seen TFA students in Europe, Asia, South America and North America.
 We partner with First Baptist Church Student Ministries to provide students a rich missions experience.

 Clubs provide an opportunity for students to pursue a common academic, social, or spiritual mission or goal in concert with or outside of the classroom.
 TFA offers more than 20 different clubs in which students can participate.

-Each year seniors begin the school year with a several-day retreat with the Headmaster and Upper School Principal.
+Each year seniors begin the school year with a multi-day retreat.
 This retreat is designed to strengthen the bonds of friendship within the class and focus them on their last year of secondary education.
 One of our goals is to begin to prepare students for college in earnest.
 This retreat allows the seniors to set the tone for their class and, in leading by example, for the school.
 It is a great time of renewal, focus, and fellowship for our seniors.

 Each spring our Fine Arts Department selects and presents a musical for the enjoyment of the TFA family and the community.
 This production involves student musicians, singers, dancers, actors and technicians.
 It is a great venue for students to ply what they have learned during the year.
 It is also a great venue to allow students to learn from performing before an audience.